DeNepo/solution-write-ups/README.md

 What?!
 Coding exercises, without writing any code?!
 100%

+> "Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."
+>
+> - Martin Fowler

 The main objective of these exercises is practicing how to [Learn from Code](https://study.hackyourfuture.be/learning/learning-from-code), to be given source code you don't understand and to study it until you could write it yourself.
 Keep these three words in mind as you complete your writeups:

 1. _Behavior_: What does a function do?
 What are it's arguments and it's return value?
 How could you use it in a program?